GameVogue/RimTTRPG/RimTTRPG/Rules/Psycasting.md

 **Painblock**
 *Block pain pathways in the target's brain for a short time.
 This can allow a person to move and act even with grievous injuries which would normally incapacitate them.*
-Negates the effects of the Bloodied state on one organic target up to 25 tiles away for 120 seconds.
+Negates the effects of the Bloodied state on one organic target up to 25 tiles away for 100 seconds.

+**Stun**
+*Momentarily disrupt motor function in the target's brain, preventing any movement.*
+Prevents one organic target up to 20 tiles away from taking any actions for 5 seconds.

+**Chunk Skip**
+*Skip 5 chunks of rock or slag and scatter them near the target point.
+This is useful for producing cover during offensive operations.*
+Teleport up to five inanimate objects within a 25 tile radius towards a point you choose within the radius.
+These objects will not intersect with any other objects or entities, and must land in a configuration of 5 adjacent tiles.

+**Solar Pinhole**
+*Generate a microscopic skipgate linked to the core of a nearby star.
+Solar material leaks through the pinprick in spacetime, illuminating and warming the surrounding area with daylight until it closes.*
+Creates daylight and heat in a 12 tile radius for 5 days.
+Can be cast up to 25 tiles away.
+The microscopic skipgate is too small t